chrislyons-dev/flarelette-jwt-kit/docs/core-concepts.md

 ## Algorithm Selection

-The kit supports exactly two JWT algorithms by design.
+The kit supports **two signing algorithms** (HS512, EdDSA) and **three verification profiles** (HS512, EdDSA, RSA).
 No configuration required — the mode is detected automatically from your environment.

+**Signing:** HS512 for symmetric trust, EdDSA for asymmetric trust.

+**Verification:** HS512 and EdDSA for internal tokens, RSA for external OIDC providers.

 ### HS512 (Symmetric)